Tu-tu-tu-torial part I

 When you are done, you should get this:

 I cut a piece of elastic the exact lenght of the waist (56 cm in our case) and a ribbon of very soft, thin and stretchy viscose tricot.
-The elastic is 2,5 cm thick and the ribbon of viscose is 2,5+ 1,5 cm = 4cm.
+The elastic is 2,5 cm wide and the ribbon of viscose is 2,5+ 1,5 cm = 4cm.

 With a washable pen (thin felt pens for kids are great for drawing on fabric and wash out completely even on cold wash) I drew a line along one of the edges of the ribbon at 0,75 mm distance from the edge.